metacommunities/metacommunities/publications/sss_dec2015/log.md

 - got into the sensemaking material ok. struggling a bit to keep the sts literature there -- did a bit on Latour, but nothing too substantial.
 - worked with the idea that the naming of entities allows their association, and this association is intensive; this grows the capital numbers; but also places a burden of increasing nameability or naming on all things.

+## Thu Feb 25 11:45:59 UTC 2016

+- today things went a bit better.
+Got rest of Github data challenge examples in -- 3800 words, and used them to frame capital numbers.
+Added more Latour on partial wholes.
+Which wholes are we partial to?
+Does he use partial in that sense?
+Not really.
+Also note the importance of Tarde here ...
+- added extra references and subcollection to metacommunities on academic literature on gh.
+Probably need to move some more references in there
+- haven't managed to include any screenshots of the data projects -- need to choose one or two for that.

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon